 Most people don’t think about or budget for the cost of postage, but we hope this quick and easy three-step breakdown helps!
 That way, before you go and buy 300 of a certain stamp, please put an invitation together and take it to your post office!
 They’ll be glad you asked. 🙂

-Wanna check out more stationery resources?
-Check out some of our other entries on our Journal.
+Wanna check out more stationery tips and resources?
+Check out some of our other entries on our Stationery Blog.

 Also, follow along with us on Instagram where we love to share even more insider tips and tricks in our posts and stories.
 We’d love for you to join us! (: